 Since then, I’ve distilled a few lessons.
-The most important of which is: Not everyone should be an Entrepreneur.
+The most important belief of which is: Not everyone should be an Entrepreneur.

 I became an entrepreneur in India when it was neither fashionable nor easy.
 So I delight in the funding, knowledge resources, mentoring, tools and platforms that are now enabling more people to become successful entrepreneurs.

 But should we fuel a cult of entrepreneurship?
-And paint an entrepreneur as a noble, heroic figure compared to the gutless ‘employee’ who seeks security?
+And paint an entrepreneur as a noble, heroic figure as compared to the gutless ‘employee’ who seeks security?

-I rolled my eyes when I read a starry-eyed blog post from an engineering student who cited an entrepreneur thundering in a speech at their college: “Do you want to start your own company, or do you just want to remain a bloody employee?”
+I rolled my eyes when I once read a starry-eyed blog post from an engineering student who cited an entrepreneur thundering in a speech at their college: “Do you want to start your own company, or do you just want to remain a bloody employee?”

 Such logic is kooky.
 Let me list only four of the reasons why.

 Third, many of the most important things in the world rely on ‘organization’.
 No country’s Police or Army is in danger of being replaced by freelance ‘Law Enforcers’.
-And most of those in coffee shops typing a clarion call for a world composed entirely of entrepreneurs, do not realize that their beloved MacBooks would not exist without the tightly-knit organizations that make-up the factories of the Pearl River Delta.
+And most of those in coffee shops typing a clarion call for a world composed entirely of entrepreneurs, do not realize that their beloved MacBooks and iPhones would not exist without the tightly-knit organizations that make-up the factories of the Pearl River Delta.

-Possibly one reason is an inverse interpretation of the Dunning-Kruger Effect.
-The hypothesis of these two psychologists from Cornell University was that those with inadequate competence additionally suffer from illusory superiority, rating their abilities much higher than what they are.
+So why make people itch for something they’re not interested in scratching for?
+Possibly one reason could be an inverse interpretation of the Dunning-Kruger Effect.
+The primary hypothesis of these two psychologists from Cornell University was that those with inadequate competence additionally suffer from illusory superiority, rating their abilities much higher than what they are.
 In simpler terms, dumb people are too dumb to know how dumb they are.

 Yes, you did it.
 But No, sometimes we can’t.
 And happily enough, often we don’t want to.